Skip to Main Content

 News & commentary

-NEW Creating Guidelines for the Use of Gen AI Across Campus, Campus Technology, 2/21/24
+Creating Guidelines for the Use of Gen AI Across Campus, Campus Technology, 2/21/24

 The University of Kentucky has taken a transdisciplinary approach to developing guidelines and recommendations around generative AI, incorporating input from stakeholders across all areas of the institution.
 Here, the director of the UK's Center for the Enhancement of Learning and Teaching breaks down the structure and thinking behind that process.

-NEW Chatting About Chat: How Are You Starting to Incorporate AI LLMs into Legal Research Classes?, RIPS Law Librarian, 2/14/24
+Chatting About Chat: How Are You Starting to Incorporate AI LLMs into Legal Research Classes?, RIPS Law Librarian, 2/14/24

 While we already have been using AI in legal research for quite a while – I am looking at you, natural language search – there is now a whole Next Level.
 AI LLMs are popping up like mushrooms after a rainstorm.
 Lexis AI, Westlaw AI, Casetext Co-Counsel, Vincent in vLex, etc. While we are still at the dawn of these new tools, how have legal research instructors started working them into classes?
 Or perhaps instructors have decided to wait?